Expertcoderz-Laboratories/NullLandOpenSource/README.md

 **⚠️ Anything here is released on an as-is basis.
 You may experiment with or use in your own projects, any scripts included within NullLand, but solely at your own discretion.**

+Note: Some audio or audio-dependent commands (eg. ``;ussr``) may not function as expected following Roblox's audio privacy update.

-List of notable features included in NullLand (in the form of integrated Adonis plugins):
+## List of notable features included in NullLand (in the form of integrated Adonis plugins):
-- Various fun, trolling and utility commands (see following list)
+- A variety fun, trolling and utility commands (see following list)
 - Loadable maps; toggleable environment
 - Economy system (currency; shop; leaderboard)
 - Gun system (highly configurable; with 79 weapons for demo in NullLand)
 - Death effects & tools dropping system (press Q to drop an equipped tool)
 - Chat integrations (chat tags & colors; Random Facts bot) & death messages
 - Global logging system (event logs per server are exported to datastores for later administrative access)
+- Interaction logs for logging player actions
 - Note on the couch (allows players to leave messages that save across servers)
 - Wearable vest armor
 - Anti-autoclicking